montanaflynn/human-date/README.md

 - Add various options and helpers (prefixes, suffixes, etc...)
 - Add time information to prettyPrint (August 16th, 2014 at 5:00pm PST)
 - Support different locales.
-- Proper testing framework.

 ### Contributing

 __Forks and pull requests are most welcomed.__

-Please add any methods to test.js and run npm test to make sure nothing has broken before submitting a pull request.
+Please add any methods to test.js and run `npm test` before sending a pull request.